KonduitAI/deeplearning4j-examples-refactor/dl4j-examples/README.md

 * FineTuneFromBlockFour.java
 Reads in a saved model (training information and all) and fine tunes it by overriding its training information with what is specified

-Read the documentation for the Transfer Learning API at [https://deeplearning4j.org/transfer-learning](https://deeplearning4j.org/transfer-learning).